Mahe94/NLP_Project/stage6/README.md

 * bigram.txt - final file with all the bigrams with count > 1
 * bg.py - code to make a megadoc which is file containing a single line, which is concatnated string of all reviews.
 And to create unigram.txt and bigram.txt

-Note : The combination file (voc.txt ~440M) is not commited to github due to size constranints